WalletConnect/walletconnect-docs/tech-spec.md

 ## Out-of-Band Sequences

 Just like its predecessor at its core there is a concept of a proposer and responder that share some out-of-band information that is not available to the relay protocol in order to relay payloads encrypted.
 This is now defined with WalletConnect 2.0 Protocol as an out-of-band sequence.
-There are two different sequences within WalletConnect 2.0 protocol: connection and session.
+There are two different sequences within WalletConnect 2.0 protocol: pairing and session.
 They both follow the same procedure to settle an out-of-band sequence.
 Let's first describe the "approve" flow:

 - t0 - Proposer generates a sequence proposal that includes a out-of-band data signal and shares with Responder
 - t1 - Responder constructs the proposal using the received signal and approves it which internally sends a response